 Required before Registration of Class

-- Must be at least 18 years old by the first day of class
+- Be 18 years of age before the first day of class

 - No felonies within the last 7 years